 2. Initially, the tower leaned to the north, and the builders tried to correct the lean by lengthening the columns on that side.
-By the time work began again in 1272, the tower was leaning completely the other way away from the fix to the south.
-Builders tried to correct the lean again on the fifth and six floors by lengthening the columns and arches on the south side of the tower.
+By the time work began again in 1272, the tower was leaning the other way to the south completely and away from the correction.
+Builders tried to correct the lean again on the fifth and sixth floors by lengthening the columns and arches on the south side of the tower.
 The corrections give the tower a slightly curved, banana-like appearance.

 3. It’s not really a surprise that the tower leans.
 Pisa’s name came from a Greek word that meant “marshy land” when it was named in 600 BC.

 4. The Tower of Pisa isn’t the only thing in Pisa that leans.
 The bell towers of St. Michele dei Scalzi church and St. Nicola church, along with the cathedral and baptistery, are sinking and leaning as well, although to a much less extent.

 5. The reason why the tower was leaning was a mystery for 800 years.
 It wasn’t until restoration efforts were underway in 2001 when it was discovered that the tower had been built on shallow, soft soil.
 But this still didn’t explain why the tower leaned and didn’t just settle evenly over time.